cityofasheville/bedrock2/README.md

 To deploy Bedrock, follow the instructions [here](./docs/deploy-notes.md).
 To install on Docker, see [here](./docs/docker-install.md).

 A full deployment includes a web front end which can be used to create and run Assets and ETL jobs.

+## Configuration: Using the program
-- Instructions for creating tasks: [Using Frontend for Task Configuration](<./docs/Using Frontend for Task Configuration.md>).
+- Instructions for creating ETL tasks: [Using Frontend for Task Configuration](<./docs/Using Frontend for Task Configuration.md>).
 - Creating connection files for the ETL tasks: [Creating a New Connection](<./docs/Creating a New Connection.md>)